 The dual-regime overhead is one operational reason why some historic overseas-LP UK-property structures are being unwound.
 Onshoring to a UK limited company or a UK LP simplifies the compliance footprint at the cost of restructuring (with associated SDLT, CGT, and contractual implications).
 Each case needs its own analysis; some structures remain optimal as overseas LPs despite the dual registrations.

-1. Identify whether the LP is in operation, dormant, or candidate for voluntary dissolution.
-ECCTA Part 2 compliance applies to in-operation LPs; dormant LPs may be candidates for dissolution rather than re-papering.
+- Work out whether your LP is in operation, dormant, or a candidate for voluntary dissolution.
+ECCTA Part 2 compliance applies to in-operation LPs; a dormant LP may be better dissolved than re-papered.

-2. Confirm the current registered office meets the appropriate-address test.
-If not, relocate to a service address that does.
+- Check that your current registered office meets the appropriate-address test.
+If it does not, relocate to a service address that does.

-3. Set up the registered email address with reliable monitoring.
+- Set up the registered email address and make sure someone actually watches it.

-4. Map the general partners (natural persons) and confirm each has completed ECCTA Part 1 identity verification.
-New appointments require verification before appointment; existing appointments are typically subject to a retrospective verification window.
+- List your general partners (natural persons) and confirm each has completed ECCTA Part 1 identity verification.
+New appointments need verifying before appointment; existing partners are typically subject to a retrospective verification window.

-5. Prepare for the first annual confirmation statement.
-Identify the information required (partner list, capital contributions, nature of business), assemble it, and file when the relevant provision commences for your LP.
+- Prepare for your first annual confirmation statement.
+Work out what it needs (partner list, capital contributions, nature of business), assemble it, and file when the relevant provision commences for your LP.

-6. Review the partnership agreement.
-Any clauses that conflict with the new regime (for example deliberate non-disclosure of partner identities) need updating.
+- Re-read your partnership agreement.
+Any clause that conflicts with the new regime (for example deliberate non-disclosure of partner identities) needs updating.

-7. Engage with your LP investors.
-Where the LP is institutional, the visibility shift requires investor communication well in advance of the first public confirmation filing.
+- Talk to your investors.
+If your LP is institutional, the visibility shift needs flagging to them well before the first public confirmation filing.

-For ECCTA Part 1 (companies-side) reforms, see our ECCTA companies-side identity verification page.
-For the broader umbrella of Companies House reforms across all entity types, see Companies House reforms.
+For the ECCTA Part 1 (companies-side) verification rules that catch your corporate GP's directors, see ECCTA companies-side identity verification.
+For how the reforms reshape every entity type, not just LPs, see Companies House reforms.